Loading, please wait...

-It's hard to settle on a suitable description of Russia, a land of both urban and scenic extremes, but whether you're visiting the spires of St Petersburg or the centre of a silver birch forest, it's important to make sure that you're protected.
+It's hard to settle on a suitable description of Russia, a land of both urban and scenic extremes.
+Whether you're visiting the spires of St. Petersburg or the centre of a silver birch forest, it's important to make sure that before you head off you're protected.
 Holiday Extras' comprehensive holiday insurance for Russia allows you to take it all in with the confidence that you, your group and your baggage (whilst in transit) is secure.

-If you're a frequent traveller our annual travel policy provides the ideal solution, offering the remuneration costs of Premium cover for an entire year's worth of trips.
+If you're a frequent traveller our annual travel policy provides the ideal solution, offering the same levels of cover, but for an entire year's worth of trips.
 Just remember not to exceed each cover level's maximum stay range; 22 days for Bronze, 31 for Silver and Gold cover, and 45 days for Platinum.

 Booking your policy